ChakibHi/AltSpark/README.md

                                    (languageDetector, summarizer, translator, languageModel, writer)
 ```

 1. **Auto-mode or user triggers an audit** - background requests now come from Auto-mode (when enabled) or from the popup, side panel, context menu, or shortcut.
-The background service worker ensures the content script is injected and relays the audit request.
+The targeted **Describe this image** entry piggybacks on the same messaging layer to spin up a lightweight, per-image run without touching other findings.
 2. **Content script runs the Auditor** - it gathers page context, normalises copy, and calls into the managed AI client.
 Auto-mode reuses this pipeline to apply safe fixes incrementally, publish live counts, and free idle models.
 3. **AIClient talks to Chrome AI APIs** -
    - `chrome.ai.languageDetector` determines language and confidence.
    - `chrome.ai.summarizer` condenses nearby text so headings and links get better prompts.
    - `chrome.ai.translator` offers alternative wording in the user's preferred language when needed.
-   - `chrome.ai.languageModel` handles multimodal prompts to describe images and bootstrap accurate alt text.
+   - `chrome.ai.languageModel` handles multimodal prompts to describe images and bootstrap accurate alt text, including per-image overlays.
    - `chrome.ai.writer` (with a `languageModel` fallback) rewrites phrases to be clearer and more accessible.
 4. **Findings flow back through the background** - the content script registers issues, updates counts, and shares them with the background, which keeps the badge, metrics, and site preferences in sync.
 5. **UI surfaces stay in sync** - the popup and side panel query the background for status, apply/pause automation, and dispatch actions (apply, ignore, revert) back to the content script.